A group of undergraduate students in Colombia with an EPS faculty member, all seated on stairs in front of a wooden door.

 Graduates might serve as education and policy analysts, education specialists, policy researchers, program directors, youth workers, or in other positions of institutional leadership.
 They will also be well prepared to work in government, education, and social justice-related organizations, or to pursue advanced studies in education or educational policy at the master’s and doctoral level.

 Graduates will receive a Bachelor of Science degree in Education Studies from the School of Education.
 This program does not lead to teacher certification, but it can enhance and complement teacher preparation programs.
-Students interested in gaining teaching licenses after graduation should connect with the School of Education Student Services office or the School of Education Career Center offices on campus to discuss their options.
+Students interested in gaining teaching licenses after graduation should connect with the School of Education Student Services office or the School of Education Career Center office on campus to discuss their options.

 Students interested in pursuing this major are encouraged to consult with advising staff at the School of Education Student Services office, Room 139 Education Building, 1000 Bascom Mall, 608-262-1651 or studentservices@education.wisc.edu.
 Current students can schedule an appointment online through the Starfish app in MyUW.